Arif-PhyChem/MLQD/README.md

         'n_states': 7,                  # Int:  Number of states (SB) or sites (FMO).
 Default is 2 (SB) and 7 (FMO).
         'time': 50,                     # float: Propagation time in picoseconds (ps)  for FMO complex and in (a.u.) for spin-boson model
         'time_step': 0.005,             # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better stick to that for good accuracy) Default values are 0.1 (KRR SB), 0.05 (AIQD and OSTL for spin-boson model) and 0.005ps for FMO complex
         'numLogf': 10,                  # int: Number of Logistic function for the normalization of time dimension.
 Default value is 1.0.
         'LogCa' : 1.0,                  # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
         'LogCb' : 15.0,                 # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
         'LogCc' : -1.0,                 # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
         'LogCd' : 1.0,                  # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
-        'energyDiff': 1.0,              # float: Energy difference between the two states (in the unit of (a.u.)).
-Only required in SB model
-        'Delta': 1.0,                   # float: The tunneling matrix element (in the unit of (a.u.)).
-Only required in SB model
         'gamma': 100,                   # float: Characteristic frequency (in cm^-1 for the provided trained FMO models, in (a.u.) for spin-boson model)
         'lamb': 10,                     # float: System-bath coupling strength  (in cm^-1 for the provided trained FMO models, in (a.u.) for spin-boson model)
         'temp': 300,                    # float: temperature in K  (in Kilven for the provided trained FMO models, in (a.u.) for spin-boson model)
-        'energyNorm': 1.0,              # float: Normalizer for energy difference.
-Default value is 1.0 (adopted in the provided trained models)
-        'DeltaNorm': 1.0,               # float: Normalizer for Delta.
-Default value is 1.0 (adopted in the provided trained models)
         'gammaNorm': 500,               # float: Normalizer for Characteristic frequency.
 Default value is 500 in the case of FMO complex and 10 in the case of spin-boson model.
 The same values are also adopted in the provided trained models
         'lambNorm': 520,                # float: Normalizer for System-bath coupling strength.
 Default value is 520 (FMO complex) and 1 (SB model).
 The same values are also adopted in the provided trained models
         'tempNorm': 500,                # float: Normalizer for temperature.
 Default value is 510 (FMO complex) and 1 (SB model).
 The same values are also adopted in the provided trained models.